adamsilver/fdpb/03-book-a-flight.md

 #### Building An Accessible Autocomplete

-Accessibility expert Steve Faulkner has what he calls a *punch list*[^4] which is a list of rules anyone should follow to make sure that any custom Javascript component is designed and built to a good standard.
+Accessibility expert Steve Faulkner has what he calls a *punch list*[^] which is a list of rules anyone should follow to make sure that any custom Javascript component is designed and built to a good standard.
 The rules state that a component should:

 1. work without Javascript
 2. be focusable with the keyboard